- About Us

 NATIONAL ENDOWMENT FOR THE HUMANITIES

-The American Center of Oriental Research (ACOR) offers one to two awards of four to six months for advanced scholars at the institute in Amman during 2014–2015 (May 15, 2014 to December 31, 2015) through the National Endowment for the Humanities (NEH).
+The American Center of Oriental Research (ACOR) offers one to two awards of four to six months for advanced scholars at the institute in Amman during 2015–2016 (August 15, 201f to December 31, 2016) through the National Endowment for the Humanities (NEH).
 The fellowship is for research in the humanities and disciplines of the social sciences that have humanistic content and employ humanistic methods.
 Fields of research include modern and classical languages, linguistics, literature, history, jurisprudence, philosophy, archaeology, comparative religion, ethics, and the history, criticism, and theory of the arts.
 Social and political scientists are encouraged to apply.
 Research topics should contribute to scholarship in Near Eastern studies.

 This program does not support work in the creative or performing arts, research undertaken in pursuit of an academic degree, the preparation of textbooks, projects that focus on pedagogical theory, research in educational methods and practice, or cognitive psychology.
 Nor does the program support projects that are directed at persuading an audience to a certain political, philosophical, religious, or ideological point of view, projects that advocate a particular program of social action or change, or projects that examine controversial issues without taking into account competing perspectives.